Paropsisterna bimaculata

-Paropsisterna bimaculata is a beetle commonly called a leaf beetle in the subfamily Chrysomelinae.This insect is common in Tasmania and can be a pest in the forestry industry.
-Paropsisterna bimaculata will develop a red color just before their winter hibernation.
+Paropsisterna bimaculata is a beetle commonly called a leaf beetle in the subfamily Chrysomelinae.
+This insect is common in Tasmania and can be a pest in the forestry industry.
+Paropsisterna bimaculata will develop a red colour just before their winter hibernation.
 When they emerge the red slowly disappears into a pale green colouring with faint gold tessellation.
 This takes about a month with the males generally slightly advanced.
 Recently this beetle has been noticed in Victoria.